 The other issue we are running into is availability of supplies.
 With no traditional medication available for an elephant with kidney issues, herbal medicine was the next choice.
 Ecopolis cannot get the recommended herbs for Ramba’s treatment in Chile, so they are being shipped from the US.
 This is proving to be quite expensive and difficult.
 Her initial package of herbs, that was sent expedited mail, is still in transit 2 weeks later.
 Along with paying for the herbs and shipping up front, there will also be an import charge once it arrives in Chile.
 Luckily there is a generous couple that donated her first batch of herbs, but this is a problem we would run into if anything was sent from the US.
 There have been numerous supplies Ecopolis has had trouble finding, and when they do, they often have to be shipped from somewhere else.
 Many times our first choice is not available and research has to be done to find something comparable that is available in Chile.
 Getting the appropriate supplies for Ramba has been difficult and is why there are no direct buying options on her wishlist and why there are transport costs added to most of her items.

 We ask that you help support Ramba now, before she makes her journey to sanctuary, to try to ensure that she continues to be healthy and will be able make Brazil her final home.
-If you would like to help take care of Ramba, even before she arrives at Elephant Sanctuary Brazil you can either check out the wishlist for pricing and items needed for her daily care or use the donate option and select the option for your funds to be directed to Ramba’s care.
+If you would like to help take care of Ramba, even before she arrives at Elephant Sanctuary Brazil you can either check out the wishlist for pricing and items needed for her daily care or go to our donate page and select Ramba’s Care from the dropdown menu.
 You can even list what specific item you would like your money to go towards.
 She could use your help.

 October 31, 2013